 Backstory and Context

 Frank Gruber had been manufacturing wooden wagons since the 1870s when he decided to open his own shop in the early 1880s.
-By 1882 he had constructed a wood framed, rectangular building along Licking Creek with a gable roof and fieldstone foundation.
+By 1882 he had constructed a wood-framed, rectangular building along Licking Creek with a gable roof and fieldstone foundation.
 Gruber would eventually expand the building to its present, cruciform design, by 1906.
-His wagon factory was divided into separate work stations to include wood, blacksmith, bench and paint shops.
+His wagon factory was divided into separate workstations to include wood, blacksmith, bench, and paint shops.
 Initially, he and his sons produced the wagons by hand.
 However, as new technological advancements were produced, Gruber incorporated them into his shop.
-Eventually, his saws, lathes, and sanders would become belt-driven by a steam, and later, gas powered engine.
+Eventually, his saws, lathes, and sanders would become belt-driven by steam, and later, gas-powered engines.
 He also added a hand-operated elevator during the 1906 expansion to move wagon parts from one floor to another.

-Gruber’s peak years occurred during the 1920s when it employed 20, operated six days per week, and produced 100 wagons every year.
+Gruber’s peak years occurred during the 1920s when it employed 20 workers, operated six days per week, and produced 100 wagons per year.
 After that, production decreased, along with demand, until the Grubers stopped manufacturing wagons in the 1950s.
 Family members continued to labor in the shop, repairing wagons, until even they admitted defeat in 1972.

 "Relocation of the Gruber Wagon Works."
 Goreadingberks.
 2018.
 Accessed February 4, 2019. http://www.goreadingberks.com/articles/article.php?articleID=44

 Young, Mary.
 "Gruber Wagon Works restored."
 Reading Eagle.
 September 4, 2011.
 Accessed February 4, 2019. http://www2.readingeagle.com/article.aspx?id=330112